TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 Most of the downloads and installations for necessary libraries will be handled inside the Dockerfile and compose files.
 There are a few things that need to be downloaded directly on the Jetson and on the groundstation computer.
 All of this setup has been configured in bash scripts included in the scripts/ folder of the repository, and the Installation and Setup section will instruct you on what scripts to run on what device.
 After all the installation and setup is done, you should only need to compose and connect the Docker container to develop and run the program.
 Bringup instructions, including all the different startup options, are explained in Rover Bringup.

 This project was specifically designed to be modular.
 If you would like to edit this codebase for your own purposes and swap out some of the components, the guide to do so is in Editing Guide.

-**If you are new to ROS2 projects and want to learn more**, I recommend two sources.
-Firstly, the beginning documentation for ROS2 is actually really good.
-It effectively teaches ROS2 concepts, though the quality does decrease as the complexity increases.
-You can find the ROS2 Jazzy documentation [here](https://docs.ros.org/en/jazzy/index.html).
-Secondly, I recommend using the official Nav2 documentation for everything else.
-It teaches concepts such as URDFs, transforms, and Gazebo.
-The official documentation for Gazebo is not very good and it is difficult to find updated tutorials, but Nav2 does a great job.
-You can find the official Nav2 documentation [here](https://docs.nav2.org/).
-[Articulated Robotics](https://articulatedrobotics.xyz/tutorials/) does a really good from scratch walkthrough as well, though it uses an outdated version of Gazebo that is not compatible with ROS2 Jazzy and up.
-It is difficult to find good tutorials for ROS2 Control that actually implement a Hardware Component, but you can find the official documentation [here](https://control.ros.org/master/doc/getting_started/getting_started.html).
-It does not have the best instructions so I recommend getting to this part last.

 If you're curious about the background of the project, my learning outcomes as a student, or for the specific credits, those are all listed in the bottom sections.